chaunceygardiner/weewx-loopdata/docs/sample-skin.md

 variables.
 Retune it freely — the windrose and the dials share a face radius, so they read as one size whatever you do to the colors.

-`RAMP`'s six shades are stops on a curve rather than one colour per band:
+`RAMP`'s six shades are stops on a curve rather than one color per band:
 `bandColor` samples them for however many speed bands your `windrose_bands` produces, so the calmest band is always the first stop and the windiest always the last, and six bands get the six stops